August 19, 1883– Coco Chanel:

 “I always launch my collection on the fifth day of the fifth month, so the number 5 seems to bring me luck, therefore, I will name it: No. 5.”

 The list of clients who wore Chanel No. 5 perfume included the most beautiful women of the century.
 Chanel No. 5 was a favorite perfume of Jacqueline Kennedy.
 The perfume continues to be the ultimate symbol of classy sensuality.
-Kennedy’s nemesis Marilyn Monroe said:
+Marilyn Monroe:

 “What do I wear in bed?
 Why, Chanel No. 5, of course.”